omarreis/GBE3D/demos/SailboatDemo/README.md

 * Camera controls: AngleOfView or switch to design camera.
 * Boat controls: movement, Course, Speed, Heel, jib and main sheet.
 * 3 waves w/ configurable params: Amplitude, Longueur, Vitesse and Origine.
 * All assets (3d model and textures) are embedded in the form file (fSailboatDemo.fmx).
-This is why it is so big.
+That is why it is so big.

 In order to compile this demo, you have to compile and install the GBE3D design package in this fork, as I have added a few components.